mindstorm38/portablemc/README.md

 - [Addon API Documentation ⇗](doc/ADDON.md)

 # Installation
-The launcher can be installed in several ways, using Python Package Index *(PyPI)* or manually running the single-file script.
 Before starting, please check if your Python version is valid for the launcher by doing `python -V`, the version must be greater or equal to 3.6 according to [semver specification](https://semver.org/), this launcher's version is also following the semver specification.

-## Install with PIP
 The easiest way to install the launcher is to use the `pip` tool of your Python installation.
 On some linux distribution you might have to use `pip3` instead of `pip` in order to run it on Python 3.
 You can also use `python -m pip` if the `pip` command is not in the path and the python executable is.